Scikud/scikud.github.io/_posts/2020-11-20-reframe-reparametrize.md

 $$ P(x) = \frac{1}{\sqrt{2\pi \sigma^2}} exp\left(-\frac{(x-mu)^2}{2 \sigma^2}\right) $$

 The Gaussian distribution at last.
-To recap, by framing our original question as a constrained optimization problem we were able to arrive at the gaussian distribution in a pretty natural way.
+To recap, by framing our original question as a constrained optimization problem we were able to retrieve the gaussian distribution in a natural sort of way.

 ## Origins of Backprop
 It turns out we can reframe back-propagation in a [similar fashion](http://yann.lecun.com/exdb/publis/pdf/lecun-88.pdf).
 Ultimately, supervised learning is about minimizing the error between some labeled data $$Y$$ and our model's predictions, usually given by the last layer of our neural network $$Z^L$$.